polkadot-js/api/substrate/extrinsics.md

   - `proxy_type`: The permissions allowed for this proxy account.

+  - `delay`: The announcement period required of the initial proxy.
+Will generally bezero.

   \# \<weight>

    Weight is a function of the number of proxies the user has (P).